 Radically Personal S1 E6

-THE YES: Building the Best Shopping Experience Fashion
+Building the Best Shopping Experience in Fashion

 Julie Bornstein has a lifelong passion to create the best personalized shopping experiences.
 It’s been her focus at iconic brands like Nordstrom and Sephora—and now at her new venture, The Yes.
 In this episode, Julie shares the details behind how her disruptive e-commerce brand creates the best recommendation engine in fashion.
 And talks about how customer service fits into her mission to always make the answer, “yes”, and gives her support team tools instead of rules.